vk12122/bitvijays.github.io-sphinx/docs/LFFVulnhub.rst

 Tips and Tricks
 ---------------

+* It is super important to

+ * View Source of the web-page ( Ctrl+U).
+ * Inspect element of the web-page ( F12 ).
+ * See if there is any hint in the title of the web page. ( example: /Magic ).
+ * If any login page is implemented asking for username and password.
+Check how it is implemented?
+Is it using any open-source authentication modules?
+If so, look if there are any default passwords for that.

 * run-parts

  run-parts runs all the executable files named, found in directory directory.
 This is mainly useful when we are waiting for the cron jobs to run.
 It can be used to execute scripts present in a folder.